ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 #### Before Each Match
 1. Launch CS from the Admin account, click on Watch, and then click on Control Room button.
-1. Fill out the stage, teams and map for the match about to be played.
+1. Fill out the stage, teams, and map for the match about to be played.
 We suggest formatting the match password as follows: ```teamname1-vs-teamname2-stage-1-of-3-map```
 1. On the server the match is to be played on, set the following convars.
 ```
 log on